-The speed of the elliptic curve operations, e.g., the point addition and point multiplication, depends on the arithmetic of the underlying finite field.
-The drafted IEEE standard [10] proposes the use of the fields GF(p) and $GF(2^k)$.
+The speed of the elliptic curve operations, e.g. the point addition and point multiplication, depends on the arithmetic of the underlying finite field.
+The drafted IEEE standard [11] proposes the use of the fields GF(p) and $GF(2^k)$.
 The use of the field GF(p) requires that we implement modular arithmetic with respect to the prime modulus p.
-Due to the security requirements, the size of p is at least 100 bits, usually around 160 bits.
+Due to the security requirements, the size of p is at least 100 bits, and usually around 160 bits.
 The large number arithmetic has been extensively studied in the context of the RSA algorithm, and efficient algorithms for field multiplication have been designed [15].
-An efficient method for performing the field multiplication is the Montgomery method [19, 16], which effectively performs modulo 2^k multiplication instead of modulo p multiplication, where $2^k > p > 2^{k-1}$.
+An efficient method for performing the field multiplication is the Montgomery method [13, 14], which effectively performs modulo 2^k multiplication instead of modulo p multiplication, where $2^k > p > 2k^{-1}$.

-In the following we summarize several different coordinate systems used to represent elliptic curve points.
-This is important because for each system the total number of field multiplications is different resulting in different speed values for elliptic curve point additions and doublings.
-The number of expensive field operations (multiplication, squaring, and inversion) required by the elliptic curve point addition and doubling operations are summarized in Figure 1 for the considered coordinate systems.
+In the following we summarise several different coordinate systems used to represent elliptic curve points.
+This is important because for each system the total number of field multiplications is different, resulting in different speed values for elliptic curve point additions and doublings.
+The number of expensive field operations (multiplication, squaring and inversion) required by the elliptic curve point addition and doubling operations is summarised in Table 1 for each coordinate system.